syamlal/JFreeType2/README.md

 <h2>Building it yourself</h2>

+Building this library is in three steps.

+The first step is to build freetype itself.
+This has already been done for you, so you can normally skip this.
+If you feel like redoing it for some reason, you can use the 'configure' and 'make' procedure to build the so/dylib (on linux/mac) or the vs2013 project to build the lib on Windows.

-Building this library is in two steps.
-The first step is to build the natives using the appropriate tools:
+The next step is to build the natives using the appropriate tools:

 * *Windows*: Use the included Visual Studio project.
 * *Mac OS X*: Use the included XCode project.